sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 corp-menu-speeddial-color | The text-color of the corporation-menu speeddial corp-menu-speeddial-shadow | The shadow of the corporation-menu speeddial

-## Button Variables
+## Primary-Color Variable
 Variable | Description
 --- | ---
-button-background | The background-color for buttons
+primary-color | The primary-color of the app, mainly used for buttons.

 ## Popupmenubutton Variables
 Variable | Description